matomo-org/matomo-sdk-ios/README.md

 [Piwik](http://piwik.org) server is a downloadable, Free/Libre (GPLv3 licensed) real time analytics platform.

 *Stating v2.5.2 the tracker support the new Piwik 2.0 bulk request format by default.
-Users still connecting to a Piwik 1.X server can enable to old format by following the [instructions below](#bulk-dispatching).*
+Users still connecting to a Piwik 1.X server can enable the old format by following the [instructions below](#bulk-dispatching).*

+*A more detailed [Getting started guide](https://github.com/piwik/piwik-sdk-ios/wiki/Getting-started-guide) has recently been added to the Wiki section.*

 ##Getting started